jhammer3018/Husker-Analytics/docs/NeuralNet.md

 ![image](https://github.com/user-attachments/assets/af501504-8460-4a19-b45c-6b2095930066)

 ### Bayesian optimization
 We will try to improve our model further by adjusting hyperparameters.
 We could do this fully explorative, randomly changing parameters in hopes of finding some better performing architecture.
 We will instead leverage Bayesian optimization to converge to a maximum more efficiently.
 Briefly, the Bayesian optimization method we will employ is a gaussian process that will maximize hyperparameter performance while balancing exploration and exploitation.
-The libray we will use is bayesian-optimization (github:).
-We will attempt to optimize a more complex architecture with three hidden layers attempting to set the number of nodes at each layer and the learning rate (alpha).
+The libray we will use is bayesian-optimization (Fernando Nogueira, *Bayesian Optimization: Open source constrained global optimization tool for Python*, 2014, https://github.com/bayesian-optimization/BayesianOptimization).
+We will attempt to optimize a more complex architecture with three hidden layers attempting to set the number of nodes at each layer and the learning rate (α).
 The results of the optimization are shown in the parallel plot below:

 ![image](https://github.com/user-attachments/assets/98a8d627-ab82-4655-842b-9b379a9eb2fc)